GeoscienceAustralia/uncover-ml/docs/workflows.rst

     uncoverml learn config.yaml
     # equivalent to `mpirun -n 1 uncoverml learn config.yaml`

-An exception is when learning an enseble model.
+An exception is when learning an ensemble model.
 Examples are ``bootstrapsvr`` and ``multirandomforest``.
 These are ensembles of several individual models.
 When training an ensemble model, it can be beneficial to run with multiple processors as each processor can train